greenplum-db/pgbouncer/doc/config.md

     %include filename

-If the file name is not absolute path it is taken as relative to current working directory.
+If the file name is not an absolute path, it is taken as relative to the current working directory.

 ## Authentication file format

-PgBouncer needs its own user database.
-The users are loaded from a text file in the following format:
+This section describes the format of the file specified by the `auth_file` setting.
+It is a text file in the following format:

     "username1" "password" ...
     "username2" "md5abcdef012342345" ...